polca/premise/docs/user_scenarios.rst

 It is composed of two main parts: **production pathways** and **markets**.
-The **production pathways** part indicates the mapping between the variables representing a production route and the variables in the LCA inventories.
+The **production pathways** part indicates the mapping between the variables representing a production route and listed in the scenario data file, with the names of the LCI datasets.
 It is where one can indicate the efficiency of a production route, the amount of electricity used, the amount of hydrogen used, etc.

 Consider the following example: